 Use of copyrighted video, music, images, logos, and trademarks is prohibited; entries that contain any copyrighted materials will be disqualified unless written permission to use the materials is acquired and submitted to JASON along with the entry.

 Ready to enter the contest?
-Hit the button to fill in an entry form for either of this year's video contests.
+Hit the button to fill in an entry form for this year's video contest.

 Any of the contest submissions may be created by individuals or by teams.
 We do request, however, that team size is limited to no more than 5 students per submission.

 Contest finalists and grand prize winners will be selected by our judging committee.
 Poster finalists will be required to mail their original artwork upon being notified of their selection as finalists.
 Finalist videos and posters will be featured on JASON and ISRI websites.

 All finalists will receive a certificate, a full year of JASON online access for the entrant(s) and their teacher/facilitator, and a t-shirt.
 (Again — note the team size limit of 5, as this is the maximum number of certificates and t-shirts that will be available for finalist entry prizes.)

 Grand-prize winners representing the overall best entries across all contest categories will also receive a trip for one team member and a parent/guardian chaperone to ISRI’s Annual Convention & Exposition to be held in New Orleans, Louisiana, in late April 2017.

 Trip costs covered include airfare for two (winner plus parent/guardian chaperone) from a major airport, two nights at the ISRI Convention Hotel, and an ISRI Convention pass for one day, including lunch.
 In cases where a team is chosen as the grand-prize winner, the team must choose one individual to represent the team at the conference.